armory/docs/content/en/docs/installation/guide/install-on-k8s.md

 See [Next Steps](#next-steps) for information related to these topics.

-Note: This document focuses on Armory Spinnaker but can be adapted to install Open Source Spinnaker by using Open Source Operator or a different Halyard container, and a corresponding different Spinnaker version.
+Note: This document focuses on Armory but can be adapted to install Open Source Spinnaker by using Open Source Operator or a different Halyard container, and a corresponding different Spinnaker version.

 ## Choosing an installation method